samply/share-client/README.md

-UNMERGED BRANCH -CHANGES FROM OTHER SAMPLY TEAMS MISSING
 # Connector

 The Connector (or "Samply Share Client" or "Teiler" ) connects the [Blaze](https://github.com/life-research/blaze) store and the central Sample-Locator which consists of two modules, [UI](https://github.com/samply/sample-locator) and [backend](https://github.com/samply/share-broker-rest), as part of the [Bridgehead-Deployment](https://github.com/samply/bridgehead-deployment).